baioc/paradigms/Scheme/README.md

 We say that two objects X and Y are the same if any action which has an effect on X has the same effect on Y.

-> "As assignment and thus change actions are introduced into our programming, we have opened ourselves up to all the horrible questions that have been plaguing philosophers for thousands of years" - Gerald Jay Sussman, MIT 6.001 (1968)
+> "As assignment and thus change actions are introduced into our programming, we have opened ourselves up to all the horrible questions that have been plaguing philosophers for thousands of years." - Gerald Jay Sussman, MIT 6.001 (1968)

 ## LISP